raoul2000/yii2-workflow/guide/docs/source-file.md

 Your workflow is now ready to be used as a workflow source by *SimpleWorkflow*

-## Cache
+# Caching workflow definition

 The `WorkflowFileSource` is able to use a cache component to optimize the workflow definition loading task, that can be significant, in particular with workflows containing a lot of status.
 Another opportunity to use a cache component is if the workflow definition is provided as a Graphml file.
-In this such a case, if no cache is used, the `WorkflowFileSource` component needs to read and parse the Graphml file quite often (at least once per request).
+In this such a case, if no cache is used, the `WorkflowFileSource` component needs to read and parse the Graphml file quite often (at least once per request)/

 To configure a cache component you must use the `definitionCache` parameter.
 For example :